POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cmfcribboncategory-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Zwraca wskaźnik do nadrzędnego elementu wstążki lub NULL, jeśli nie ma elementu nadrzędnego.
+Zwraca wskaźnik do nadrzędnego elementu wstążki lub wartość NULL, jeśli nie ma elementu nadrzędnego.

 ### <a name="remarks"></a>Uwagi

-## <a name="cmfcribboncategorygetparentmenubar"></a><a name="getparentmenubar"></a>CMFC Kategoria::GetParentMenuBar
+## <a name="cmfcribboncategorygetparentmenubar"></a><a name="getparentmenubar"></a> CMFCRibbonCategory::GetParentMenuBar

 Zwraca wskaźnik do nadrzędnego paska menu `CMFCRibbonCategory` obiektu.